Staff Council Constitution

 Second Alternate — Shall be the alternate with the second highest number of votes after the elected delegates.

 Additional Alternates — When an alternate moves up, an additional alternate must be picked to replace him/her.
 This is done by selecting the person who received the next largest number of votes in the general election.
-At all times, the Council should seek to maintain a representative from the division of the previous member.
+At all times, the Senate should seek to maintain a representative from the division of the previous member.

 D. Ex-Officio